Alan-xw/RealSR/README.md

 ```

 ## testing
-For testing,you can use the command below to test the model on benchmarks
+For testing,you can use the command below to test the model on benchmarks.
 ```
 python main.py --test-only True
 ```